-The Callander Conservation Area Regeneration Scheme (CARS) aims to maintain and restore the historic character of Callander's conservation area, attracting more visitors to the area and boosting the economy.
-Funding of £500,000 has been secured from Historic Scotland and Loch Lomond & The Trossachs National Park Authority until 2014.
-To date Projects worth a total value of £888,852 have been delivered with grant aid of £339,250, the remainder was funded by Stirling Coundil, the British Geological Survey and property owners.
+Its aim was to maintain and restore the historic character of Callander's conservation area, attracting more visitors to the area and boosting the economy.
+Funding of £500,000 was secured from Historic Scotland and Loch Lomond & The Trossachs National Park Authority to run the scheme until March 2014.
+Projects worth a total value of £1,184,000 have been delivered with grant aid from cars and partnership funding from Stirling Coundil, the British Geological Survey and property owners.

 The conservation area covers the older parts of Callander around Leny Road, Leny Feus, Main Street, Bridgend and Bracklinn Road.

 Funding was used to:

 - Restore important and historic parts of Callander’s Conservation Area